haxshith/haxshith/README.md

 ## Hey 👋, I'm Harshith!

-Hey y'all, I’m a software developer passionate about building secure, performant, and user-friendly applications.
-I have experience working with **Node.js**, **Express.js**, and **REST APIs**.
-I’m currently pursuing a B.Tech in Computer Science at the **Indian Institute of Information Technology, Lucknow**, graduating in 2026.
+Hey y'all!
+I’m a software developer and competitive programmer passionate about building secure and user-friendly applications.
+I have experience with Node.js, Express.js, and REST APIs, and I'm currently pursuing a B.Tech in Computer Science at IIIT Lucknow (2026).
-Always eager to learn new technologies and collaborate with other developers to deliver high-quality solutions.

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/main/techstack.gif" width="360px"/>

----

 ### 🧐 More About Me: